Republicans block 'rotten' election reform bill in Senate as VP Harris presides over debate

 GOP uses filibuster to stop debate on Democrats' top priority, S.1

-Senate Republicans Tuesday blocked sweeping legislation on election and campaign finance reforms that Democrats said is crucial is ensuring voting rights and saving democracy but Republican blasted as a partisan federal takeover of elections.
+Senate Republicans Tuesday blocked sweeping legislation on election and campaign finance reforms that Democrats said is crucial to ensuring voting rights and saving democracy but the GOP blasted as a partisan power grab.

 The "For the People Act" needed 60 votes to clear a procedural vote in the Senate Tuesday, but Republicans filibustered and killed the legislation from advancing to debate.
 No Republicans joined with the 50 Democrats on the motion to proceed.